John Cantiloe Joy and William Joy: Final years

 There is some confusion among sources as to the dates of death of the two brothers.
-Andrew Moore notes that after 1859, no dated paintings were produced by the Joys.
+The art historian Andrew Moore notes that after 1859, no dated paintings were produced by the Joys.
 Redgrave, writing in 1878, gave John's date of death as 1857, while Walpole gives 1866.
 However, parish records for Lambeth indicate that John Cantiloe Joy died there in 1859, and this is confirmed by a death certificate which gives details of the death of a marine artist of that name.

 William's date of death is given as 1865 by the Victoria and Albert Museum website, whilst the historian Josephine Walpole, the Tate Museum website, and the Survey of London (volume 21, published in 1949), all state that he died in 1867.
 However, records from the 1861 United Kingdom census show that a man named William Joy was residing at Tancred's Hospital in Yorkshire that year, the record describing him as a marine artist, born in Great Yarmouth, aged 57, and unmarried.
 (Note: Tancred's Hospital (also known as Whixley Hospital or Whixley Hall) was named after Christopher Tancred (1680–1754), who bequeathed that his home should become an almshouse, where the pensioners were to be cared for by a housekeeper and a few servants.
 The original foundation records state that the twelve pensioners were to be "decayed and necessitated gentlemen, clergymen, commissioned officers or sea officers".
 Further stipulations were that to become a Tancred's Pensioner they had to be British, Anglican, and unmarried, and could not be younger than 50 years old upon admission.)
 Parish records for the village of Whixley show that a 61-year-old resident of Whixley called William Joy was buried on 25 March 1865 and his death certificate describes him as "formerly an artist in London".